FormulaReasoning: A Dataset for Formula-Based Numerical Reasoning: Introduction

-Recently, \citealp{Liu2023GuidingMR} constructed two formula-based datasets, Math23K-F and MAWPS-F. However, the formulas in these datasets primarily consist of commonsense formulas~(such as total\_amount = unit\_amount $\times$ total\_number), and only 33.5\% and 38.4\% of the questions in each dataset, respectively, require the use of formulas.
+\paragraph{Our work} To fill this gap, we introduce \datasetname, a dataset for numerical reasoning requiring domain-specific (physics) formulas.
+We provide fine-grained annotations (Figure~\ref{fig:example}), enabling effective differentiation of model capabilities, especially for smaller models.
+Table~\ref{table:datasetstatistics} compares \datasetname\ with existing datasets.
+Compared to Math23K-F and MAWPS-F, \datasetname\ contains \emph{more diverse formulas}~(272 vs. 18--51).
+Moreover, the \emph{higher average number of reasoning steps}~(2.36 vs. 1.01--1.16) provides a more comprehensive evaluation framework for understanding how different model architectures handle multi-step formula-based reasoning.

-To address this gap, we constructed a question answering dataset for numerical reasoning that requires the use of formulas called \datasetname.
-We collected questions requiring formula-based numerical reasoning from Chinese junior high school physics examinations.
-With the \textit{combined efforts of manual annotation and assistance from LLMs}, we annotated each question with an explanation text, a final answer, and relevant formulas~(including formula structures, parameter names, symbols, numerical values, and units) and built a \textit{formula database}.
-The formula database functions as an external knowledge base, which can be used to evaluate retrieval-based/augmented systems.
-In Table~\ref{table:datasetstatistics}, we compare \datasetname\ with two existing formula-based datasets.
-In comparison to Math23K-F and MAWPS-F, \datasetname\ contains \textit{a larger number of formulas}~(272), whereas the other two datasets contain 51 and 18 formulas.
-Additionally, all questions in \datasetname\ require the use of formulas.
-The \textit{higher average number of reasoning steps}~(2.37 vs. 1.16/1.01) implies that \datasetname\ is more challenging and better suited for evaluating existing models as a multi-step reasoning task.
+Specifically, we collected questions requiring formula-based numerical reasoning from junior high school physics exams.
+With combined efforts of manual annotation and LLM assistance, we annotated each question with an explanation text that provides \emph{normalized reasoning steps with relevant formulas} (including formula structures, parameter names, symbols, numerical values, and units) and a final answer.
+We also built a \emph{consolidated formula database} that functions as an external knowledge base and can be used by retrieval-based/augmented systems.
+The original questions and annotations are in Chinese.
+We used an LLM to translate them into high-quality English, forming a \emph{bilingual dataset}.

-We evaluated LLMs ranging from 7B to >100B parameters, as well as fine-tuned smaller models such as mT5-base/large~\cite{xue-etal-2021-mt5} and Qwen-1.8B~\cite{qwen} on \datasetname.
-We also attempted to train an encoder for formula retrieval and experimented with retrieval-augmented generation models.
-Our evaluation findings show that the best existing models only achieve an accuracy of around 70\%, which is not yet satisfactory, indicating that there is still significant room for exploration in formula-based numerical reasoning.
+We evaluated \datasetname\ using various reasoning paradigms: standard LLMs (4B to $>$100B parameters), fine-tuned models with CoT supervision, data augmentation, and RAG.
+We also derived preference data for DPO.
+Our analysis reveals significant differences in how approaches handle formula-based reasoning.

+To further challenge the reasoning capabilities of models, we constructed \datasetname+.
+This extended version coupled each question with another question and reformulated direct calculation as solving a system of equations, significantly increasing the difficulty of numerical reasoning.